bcc2020/bcc2020.github.io/code.md

 BCC2020 is dedicated to providing a harassment-free conference experience for everyone, regardless of race, gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, age or religion.
 We do not tolerate harassment of conference participants in any form.
 Conference participants violating these rules may be sanctioned or expelled from the conference without a refund at the discretion of the conference organizers.

 Harassment includes, but is not limited to:
-* Comments, jokes, or language that reinforce social structures of domination related to race, gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, age, or religion
+* Comments, jokes, or language that reinforce discrimination and social structures of domination related to race, gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, age, or religion
 * Sexual or violent images
 * Deliberate intimidation, stalking, or following
 * Harassing photography or recording